lexibank/tlopo/out/vol3/chapter11.md

 <a id="p-342"></a>

-PWOc &ast;kasuwai 'mango' seems to be a compound, with an unidentified element &ast;kasu- and &ast;wai 'mango'.
-TheSE Solomons terms below reflect PSES &ast;yohai, which in turn reflects a putative POc t &ast;koyai.
-However, PSES &ast;yohai probably reflects the borrowing of a reflex of &ast;kasuwai, perhaps before the dispersal of PSES, as the terms are regular reflexes of &ast;yohai.
+PWOc _&ast;kasuwai_ 'mango' seems to be a compound, with an unidentified element _&ast;kasu-_ and _&ast;wai_ 'mango'.
+The SE Solomons terms below reflect PSES _&ast;ɣohai_, which in turn reflects a putative POc †_&ast;koyai_.
+However, PSES _&ast;ɣohai_ probably reflects the borrowing of a reflex of _&ast;kasuwai_, perhaps before the dispersal of PSES, as the terms are regular reflexes of _&ast;ɣohai_.

 <table>
 <tr>